Inferring signed social networks from contact patterns

-We restricted our analysis to interactions during lunch and breaks, when students are more likely to act according to their social preferences, thereby aligning the data more closely with the assumptions of our model and supporting its construct validity.
-The timing of these breaks was not explicitly provided in the dataset, so we estimated them by tracking within-class interactions; when the number of cross-class interactions exceeded a certain threshold, we recorded the timestamp as the start of the break, and conversely, recorded the end of a break when that number dropped below the threshold, as shown in Fig.~\ref{fig:real_results}(a).
+We restrict our analysis to interactions during lunch breaks, when students are more likely to act according to their social preferences, thereby aligning the data more closely with the assumptions of our model and supporting its construct validity.
+The timing of these breaks is not explicitly provided in the dataset, so we estimate them by tracking within-class interactions; when the number of cross-class interactions exceeds a certain threshold, we record the timestamp as the start of the break, and conversely, record the end of a break when that number drops below the threshold, as shown in Fig.~\ref{fig:real_results}(a).

 We identified breaks at 8:55 and 15:10, both lasting 15 minutes, while lunch ran from 11:10 to 13:15.
-After filtering the interactions that fell into these specific time windows, we construct our observation matrices $\bm{X}^1,...,\bm{X}^r$.
+After filtering the interactions that fell into these specific time windows, we construct our observation matrices $\bm{X}^{(1)},\ldots,\bm{X}^{(r)}$.
 To determine the optimal time window length for our observation period, we must balance two competing considerations: Windows that are too long may overlook crucial information as multiple social groups form and dissolve undetected, while windows that are too short lack sufficient signal for the fitted model to describe the data accurately.
-We settle on splitting the breaks into 4-minute periods, a data-driven choice designed to capture stable periods of social interaction without smoothing over rapid group reorganization (see Appendix \ref{app:temp_coex} for an empirical evaluation confirming the structural consistency of this window).
+We settled on splitting the breaks into 4-minute periods, a data-driven choice designed to capture stable periods of social interaction without smoothing over rapid group reorganization (see Appendix \ref{app:temp_coex} for an empirical evaluation confirming the structural consistency of this window).